-There are 23 Resolutions that require shareholder approval at the annual meetings this year.
-The directors unanimously recommend taht you vote in favour of Resolutions 1-22 (inclusive) and AGAINST Resolution 23, and encourage you to submit your vote using one of the voting methods described in the attached proxy statement.
-Submitting your voting instructions by any of those methods will not affect your right to attend the meeting in person should you so choose.
+There are 22 Resolutions that require shareholder approval at the annual meetings this year.
+The directors unanimously recommend that you vote in favour of Resolutions 1-21 (inclusive) and against Resolution 22, and encourage you to submit your vote using one of the voting methods described herein.
+Submitting your voting instructions by any of these methods will not affect your right to attend the meeting in person should you so choose.